Eadgyth/Programming-Editor/README.md

 same time easy to work with.
 It may be especially suited to write and test applications for home or lerning requirements.
 <p>
-The coding language is currently Java but other types of projects can be integrated.
+The coding language is currently Java but other lnguages or types of projects can be integrated.
 To illustrate this draft implementations for writing in Perl and HTML are included.
 <p>
 FEATURES<br>
 <ul>